-Subject Triple Science ce - Specialist in the Sciences GCSE Sciences in Biology, Chemistry and com blorogy, ch critistry and Physics Exam Board: AQA Assessment structure: Students DO NOT need to take Triple Science in order to study A Level Sciences, but we would advise this as the best route.
+Subject Triple Science - Specialist in the Sciences.
+GCSE Sciences in Biology, Chemistry and Physics Exam Board: AQA Assessment structure: Students DO NOT need to take Triple Science in order to study A Level Sciences, but we would advise this as the best route.
 Students may only select Triple Science if they are predicted to achieve Mastery in Science in Year 9 and have the support of their Science teacher.
 If this is not the case, they are best advised to follow the Trilogy course.
-Students will receive T Chemistry and Physics THREE GCSE qualifications (gra- de 1-9) in Biology, urse has been structured to bri lines, Biology, Chemistry and F 0 Due to the removal of the course work element, "How Science Works" skills are embedded within teaching of content and through the delivery, interpretation and evaluation of a number of core practical investigations per GCSE (10 Biology core practicals, 8 Chemistry core practicals and 10 Physics core practicals).
+Students will receive T Chemistry and Physics THREE GCSE qualifications (gra de 1-9) in Biology, urse has been structured to br llines, Biology, Chemistry and I • Due to the removal of the course work element, "How Science Works" skills are embedded within teaching of content and through the delivery, interpretation and evaluation of a number of core practical investigations per GCSE (10 Biology core practicals, 8 Chemistry core practicals and 10 Physics core practicals).
 The skills are teacher assessed at regular intervals and knowledge and application of the core practicals will be externally assessed in the final examinations.
 Each GCSE will be assessed separately at the end of the course (summer 2019) in two written examinations: totalling six examinations.
-Paper 1 (1 hour 45 minutes), 100 marks, 50% of GCSE E Topics covered in this course Biology: 7 topics Chemistry :10 topics Physics: 8 topics include: Cell biology Organisation Infection and response Bioenergetics Homeostasis and response Inheritance, variation and evolution Ecology Atomic structure and the periodic table Bonding, structure, and the properties of matter Quantitative chemistry Chemical changes Energy changes The rate and extent of chemical change Organic chemistry Chemical analysis Chemistry of the atmosphere Forces Energy Waves Electricity Magnetism and electromagnetism Particle model of matter Atomic structure Space physics
+Paper 1 (1 hour 45 minutes), 100 marks, 50% of GCSE Paper 2 (1 hour 45 minutes), 100 marks, 50% of GCSE E Topics covered in this course Biology: 7 topics Chemistry :10 topics Physics: 8 topics include: Cell biology Organisation Infection and response Bioenergetics Homeostasis and response Inheritance, variation and evolution Ecology Atomic structure and the periodic table Bonding, structure, and the properties of matter Quantitative chemistry Chemical changes Energy changes The rate and extent of chemical change Organic chemistry Chemical analysis Chemistry of the Forces Energy Waves Electricity Magnetism and electromagnetism Particle model of matter Atomic structure Space physics

-10. Using resources Progress from this course: (KEY STAGE 5 Progress onto A-Level studies.
-A-Level in Biology, Chemistry and Physics if a GCSE grade 6 or above is or possible careers) attained by taking the higher tier assessment route.
-Level 3 Extended Certificate in Applied Science.
-Science GCSEs are often part of entry requirements or essential qualifications for careers including Medicine, Veterinary Science and Engineering.
-For more information Miss Crabtree please contact:
+10. Using resources Progress from this course: (KEY STAGE 5 or possible careers) Progress onto A-Level studies.
+A-Level in Biology, Chemistry and Physics if a GCSE grade 6 or above is attained by taking the higher tier assessment route.
+Level 3 Extended Certificate in Applied Science. en part of entry requirements of Medicine, Veterinary Science ar • For more information please contact: Miss Crabtree